-Cross reactivity: 11 characterised samples only of which would produce the expected fluorescence pattern were incubated (CDC 1 to CDC 11).
+Cross reactivity: 11 characterized samples were incubated, which did not produce any unexpected fluorescence pattern (CDC 1 to CDC 11).
 The results showed no cross reactivity with these sera.

-Interference: Haemolytic, lipaemic and icteric samples showed no influences on analysis results.
+Interference: Hemolytic, lipemic and icteric samples showed no interferences on analysis results.